-“The like produces like”, which to a certain extent is also the foundation of Omeopathy.
-Frazer called this law as omepathic, indeed. in fact in Omeopathy a principle producing an effect can remove that effect.
-Let’s rewrite the sentence in a more understandable way: an alchemist should use a like to produce the like.
-That’s the Alchemy main purpose indeed, representing the Reincrudation theory: a metal, or/and a person, are reduced to Mercurius/Secret Fire.
+“The like produces like”, which to a certain extent is also the foundation of Homeopathy.
+Frazer called this law homeopathic, indeed. in fact, in Homeopathy a principle producing an effect can remove that effect.
+Let’s rewrite the sentence in a more understandable way: an alchemist should use alike to produce the like.
+That’s the Alchemy’s main purpose indeed, representing the Reincrudation theory: a metal, or/and a person, are reduced to Mercurius/Secret Fire.
 And this miracle is caused by the same Mercurius/Secret Fire in its dissolving action.
 Secret Fire can reduce to Secret Fire.
 The Seed of metals, the Mother of all metals reduces, and produces, other Seeds and Mothers of metals.
 Chaos reduced to another Chaos, perhaps always the same Chaos, due to the indetermination of Chaos/Mercurius (1).

 For the rule of three, by which a symbol may stand for at least three different concepts, one can argue that a Sulphur too can produce another Sulphur.
-It is said in fact: “ Only gold can generate another gold”, but this gold is philosophical, that’s to say is gold reduced to its first Matter, and may be even without the slightest use of a single molecule of our yellow noble metal inside.
-And if it is true that in Alchemy only the male does generate, while the female “open”, so a Sulphur, that’s to say a more cooked Mercurius can certainly produce another Sulphur.
+It is said in fact: “ Only gold can generate another gold”, but this gold is philosophical, that’s to say is gold reduced to its first Matter, and maybe even without the slightest use of a single molecule of our yellow noble metal inside.
+And if it is true that in Alchemy only the male does generate, while the female “opens”, so a Sulfur, that’s to say a more cooked Mercurius can certainly produce another Sulphur.

-But I will tell you of Stars, Sun, Moon, Secret Fire buried in the deep of the earth and Mercurius Philosophorum made by alchemists.
-Which, with good likelihood, may all own to the same original thing before becoming Stars, Sun, Moon, Secret Fire and Mercurius Philosophorum.
+But I will tell you of Stars, the Sun, Moon, Secret Fire buried in the deep of the earth, and Mercurius Philosophorum made by alchemists.
+Which, with good likelihood, may all own to the same original thing before becoming Stars, Sun, Moon, Secret Fire, and Mercurius Philosophorum.

 According to the second principle of magic, we have to admit that there are things belonging to the same original thing which have been then separated.
 We know that the impalpable Secret Fire dwelling in our molecules is the same as the Sun.
-As well as recognizing there is a kind of “Breathing” within Sun and Earth.
-So might a little piece of Secret Fire from Sun, once separated and arrived to Earth does behave like the bulk Secret Fire remained in the Sun?
+As well as recognizing there is a kind of “Breathing” within the Sun and Earth.
+So might a little piece of Secret Fire from the Sun, once separated and arrived on Earth behave as the bulk of Secret Fire remained in the Sun?
 And what about a piece of Stars?
-Is a piece of Secret Fire once left the Sun still “feeling” as it actually was the whole Sun?
-And conversely is the Sun in its turn “feeling” as it was a tiny vapor in the deep of the Earth?
+Is a piece of Secret Fire once left the Sun still “feeling” as if it actually was the whole Sun?
+And conversely, is the Sun in its turn “feeling” as if it was a tiny vapor in the deep of the Earth?

 Anyone who has seen a Mercurius Philosophorum can confidentially answer yes to all those questions.
-For example you have to think of all the celestial as well as weather and timing requirements we are required to watch carefully to take our works to a conclusion (2).
-Not to mention the very “ behaviour” of this little piece of Sun, and Stars, we have the lucky chance to observe.
+For example, you have to think of all the celestial as well as weather and timing requirements we are required to watch carefully to take our works to a conclusion (2).
+Not to mention the very “behavior” of this little piece of Sun, and Stars, we have the lucky chance to observe.

 Alexandre Toussaint Limojon de Saint Didier talks of that aspect in his Triomphe Hermétique 1699.
-He says there is a real “chemistry”, or physics as we nowadays could say, between Sun, Moon and the Secret Fire in the deep of the Earth.
-Among the scarce engravings in his books, one is dedicated to this phenomenon which I will assign a whole article to.
-For the moment be aware that the second principle on magic of James Frazer might be as true as the first.
+He says there is a real “chemistry”, or physics as we nowadays could say, between the Sun, Moon, and the Secret Fire in the deep of the Earth.
+Among the scarce engravings in his books, one is dedicated to this phenomenon which I will assign a whole article.
+For the moment be aware that the second principle on the magic of James Frazer might be as true as the first.

-Frazer himself was very conscious and intrigued by this second law and, as was one of his habits to hidden concepts for the reader to discover, someone decided to put an evocative image of a mistletoe plant on the third edition of “ the Golden Bough” (image on the top).
-Mistletoe is a parasitic plant that grows on apple trees and oaks and releases a glueing substance.
-Definitely a wonderful allegory of our Secret Fire “glueing” matter from a little parasitic alchemical plant once belonging to a major one.
+Frazer himself was very conscious and intrigued by this second law and, as was one of his habits to hidden concepts for the reader to discover, someone decided to put an evocative image of a mistletoe plant on the third edition of “ The Golden Bough” (image on the top).
+Mistletoe is a parasitic plant that grows on apple trees and oaks and releases a gluing substance.
+Definitely a wonderful allegory of our Secret Fire “gluing” matter from a little parasitic alchemical plant once belonging to a major one.